EliteKermit/aell/mythos/creation.md

 >
 > Nathaniel Desmond Whytelaw

-For a long period of time there was peace between the realms of Etaen, helped by the fact that the links allowing someone to pass from one to another were gone.
-Specifically in the world of Crel, the Mortal Realm there was growth.
-The Demigods \(the children of the Ellym\), Ashionis and Djinn which chose to remain there were revered as Gods and soon a Pantheon was created.
-The main Gods worshipped by the mortals were:
+For a long period of time there was peace, especially in Ashion'Ellym, where the demigods, now worshipped as proper Deities and their followers thrived.
+A Pantheon was soon created and some of them were worshipped more than others:

-* Lyanthe rose to godhood and was given several nicknames, Godslayer being the prevailing one.
-She was thought as the Goddess of Freedom, Protection and Judgement.
+* Lyanthe rose to godhood and was given several nicknames, Godslayer or Liberator.
+She was thought as the Goddess of Protection, Freedom and Judgement.
-* Voljane was thought to be the God of Building, Smithing and Mining
+* Voljane was thought to be the God of Smithing, Building and Mining
 * Neysa was thought to be the Goddess of Sea, Rivers and Lakes.
 * Askeris was thought as the God of Honor, Governance and Law.
 * Avonne was thought as the Goddess of War, Vengeance and Revenge